1965

 In this image, both legs are raised and the left foot is posed like a finial on the right knee.
 The outline of legs and buttocks now form a square, in an ultimate Chinese refinement that evokes yin and yang.
 The breasts and head now appear through a triangular opening between the legs.
 This undated work is almost certainly in the follow of the April 1965 version.

-This oil on masonite 125 x 95 cm will be sold by Sotheby's in Hong Kong on October 5, 2020, lot 1016.
+This oil on masonite 125 x 95 cm was sold for HK $ 170M by Sotheby's on October 5, 2020, lot 1016.

-The invitation is illustrated with the artist's most innovative Nu.
 The nude woman is reclining with her legs in the foreground.
 The right leg is raised up to the top of the image like a rocky peak in a traditional Chinese landscape.
 The breasts and the head form a horizon of hills.
 This metaphor is perceived more clearly when we consider the swaying of the raised leg and the apparent distance of the head.

 The Lévy family preserved photos of their event.
 Their friend Sanyu appears in a photo in front of another Nu of the same woman, painted in the same minimalist style and to the same scale, with an almost monochrome skin within thick black outlines over a blank background.